 Circular labs are living laboratories in urban and rural regions.
-These labs are ecosystem of open innovation, centered on local issues, which often operate in a territorial context.
+These labs are an ecosystem of open innovation, centered on local issues, which often operate in a territorial context.
 They help in integrating concurrent research and innovation processes within a public-private partnership.

-The Circular labs are basis for the strategic development of an area.
+The Circular labs are the basis for the strategic development of an area.
 They establish an association of sustainable stakeholders- users, policymakers, businesses and researchers.
 Each lab works in a specific context and aims to meet specific objectives and ambitions.

-Circular labs combines relevant topics (Agriculture, Tourism, Innovation, Energy & Environment, Food, Water, Mobility, Entrepreneurship, Social Innovation, Competition, etc) for future challenges in rural, urban and remote areas, in order to give them real and sustainable perspectives to cope with existing challenges (among others, climate change effects and globalization of food value chain)
+Circular labs combine relevant topics (Agriculture, Tourism, Innovation, Energy & Environment, Food, Water, Mobility, Entrepreneurship, Social Innovation, Competition, etc) for future challenges in rural, urban and remote areas, in order to give them real and sustainable perspectives to cope with existing challenges (among others, climate change effects and globalization of food value chain)

-Circular Labs aims at bringing rural innovation along with high impact to the wide spectrum of the agricultural activities, entrepreneurship, job creation, digital skills improvement, shared and circular economies among new business models and prototypes for better decision-making and community engagement.
+Circular Labs aims at bringing rural innovation along with high impact to the wide spectrum of agricultural activities, entrepreneurship, job creation, digital skills improvement, shared and circular economies among new business models and prototypes for better decision-making and community engagement.